 However disaster strikes when Captain America avoids an explosion at a drug lab full of a chemical that causes a reaction with the Super-Soldier serum in his system.
 It alters his biochemistry, and he begins to deteriorate.
 He turns to Iron Man, who helps him by making a powered exoskeleton for him in the vein of the Iron Man armor.
 Eventually, he is cured by a transfusion of blood from none other then Red Skull, who had transferred his mind into a cloned body of Captain America.

-During the “Man Without a Country” story arc, Steve Rogers briefly dons the costume of The Expatriate.
-After The Red Skull brings Cap back to life he is filmed storming a military base alongside both the Red Skull and Sharon Carter.
-Bill Clinton temporarily exiles Rogers to the UK until the matter is sorted out and his name can be cleared.
-As not to associate himself with the United States, Steve wears an all-blue costume, similar to Isaiah Bradley’s uniform, but with no stars or stripes.
-It is also at this time when Steve first receives the Plasma Shield, although it only forms a yellow buckler, as opposed to his later, more spangled Plasma Shield.
+At some point in the “Man Without a Country” story arc, Steve Rogers briefly dons the costume of the Expatriate.
+During the events of "Operation: Rebirth", the Avengers discovered Cap had gone missing; and it was later revealed to be an elaborate plot orchestrated by the Red Skull.
+After being brought back to life, Cap is filmed storming a military base alongside both the Red Skull and Sharon Carter.
+Because of this, President Bill Clinton temporarily exiles Rogers to the UK until the matter is sorted out and his name can be cleared.
+As not to associate himself with the United States, Steve wears an all-blue costume (similar to Isaiah Bradley’s uniform, but with no stars or stripes).
+It is also at this time when Steve first receives the Plasma Shield although it only forms a yellow buckler, as opposed to his later star-spangled Plasma Shield.

 Heroes Reborn and Return